-In this post I will show you how to read and write image files in Java.
+In this post, I will show you how to read and write image files in Java.
 I will demonstrate 2 different ways of doing this.
 The first is with the ImageIO class, and the second is with the JDeli image library.
 Both provide encoding and decoding of images.
 JDeli can read and write a very wide range of image formats.
 Here is the full list on Image file conversions supported.

 How to read images in Java